Domaine Soupé, Chablis

 Producer

-Frédéric is responsible for winemaking and seeks to produce wines which reflect their origins.
-He uses indigenous yeasts and temperature-controlled stainless-steel fermentation to help retain the freshness and purity of the fruit grown by his brother.
-Their Chablis spends six months on fine lees in stainless steel for additional texture, before being lightly filtered and bottled.
-The wine displays lively notes of citrus and stone fruit, enhanced by bright acidity and a saline finish.
+Frédéric is responsible for the domaine’s winemaking, seeking to produce wines which reflect their site.
+He uses indigenous yeasts and temperature-controlled, stainless-steel fermentation to retain the freshness and purity of the fruit grown by his brother.
+The Chablis spends six months on its fine lees in stainless steel, creating additional texture, before being lightly filtered and bottled.
+The final wine displays lively notes of citrus and stone fruit, enhanced by bright acidity and a saline finish.

 Vineyards